-Similar to UA algorithms, integrity protocols for threads have been developed in the past-e.g., Alpha's Thread Polling protocol [15], the Node Alive protocol [7], and adaptive versions of Node Alive [7].
+Similar to UA algorithms, integrity protocols for threads have been developed in the past-e.g., Alpha's Thread Polling protocol [2], the Node Alive protocol [16], and adaptive versions of Node Alive [16].
 However, none of these protocols in conjunction with a scheduling algorithm provide time-bounded thread cleanup.
-Our work builds upon our prior work in [6] that provides bounded thread cleanup.
-However, [6] does so through admission control and thus suffers from unbounded loss of the best-effort property (we show this in Section III-C).
+Our work builds upon our prior work in [15] that provides bounded thread cleanup.
+However, [15] does so through admission control and thus suffers from unbounded loss of the best-effort property (we show this in Section IV-G).
 In contrast, HUA/TPR provides bounded thread cleanup with bounded loss of the best-effort property.
 Thus, the paper's contribution is the HUA/TPR algorithm/protocol.

-The rest of the paper is organized as follows: In Section II, we discuss the models of our work and state the algorithm/protocol objectives.
-Section III presents HUA and Section IV presents TPR.
-In Section V, we discuss our implementation experience.
-We conclude the paper in Section VI.
+The rest of the paper is organized as follows: In Section II, we discuss the motivating application context.
+Section III describes the models and algorithm/protocol objectives.
+Section IV presents HUA and Section V presents TPR.
+In Section VI, we discuss our implementation experience.
+In Section VII, we review past and related efforts, and contrast them with our work.
+We conclude the paper in Section VIII.